speedment/speedment-doc/pages/enterprise_spring.md

 #### Using Filters
-The spring-generator plugin supports remote filtering.
+The spring plugin supports remote filtering.
 It means that the frontend can send predicates encoded as JSON-objects to the server, and the server will respond with a filtered JSON response.
 Speedment automatically parses the JSON filters into a SQL SELECT-statement or an in-memroy index search.

 The syntax for the JSON filters is straight forward and is using a property/operator/value tuple to define the filters: